bccp/website/pages/visitors.rst

 .. description:

-.. class:: sidebar jumbotron

-   .. raw:: html

-   BCCP HAS TEMPORARILY DISBANDED THE VISITOR PROGRAM FOR THE DURATION OF THE PANDEMIC.
+   BCCP HAS TEMPORARILY DISBANDED THE VISITOR PROGRAM FOR THE DURATION OF THE PANDEMIC

 We maintain an active program for visiting scholars.
 BCCP hosts